moritzblum/word_embedding_space_exploration/README.md

 loss: 0.2696 - acc: 0.0245 - val_loss: 0.3032 - val_acc: 0.0214

+Loss does not decrease => Too much data/complexity.

 ### Training 4
 Same as in Training 2 but with a Network with more parameters.
-Now the network has as many parameters as data points in the training set.  get_LSTM_v3 fpr 6000 epochs
+Now the network has as many parameters as data points in the training set.
+Network get_LSTM_v3 for 6000 epochs.

 loss: 0.2412 - acc: 0.0315 - val_loss: 0.3420 - val_acc: 0.0213

+Again: Loss does not decrease => Too much data/complexity.

 ## Onomatopoeia